Marietta Georgia neighborhood home radon testing

 Cobb County is classified as EPA Zone 2, which means predicted average indoor radon levels fall between 2 and 4 pCi/L. But averages can be misleading.
 Testing data from the Marietta area shows that a significant percentage of homes exceed the EPA action level of 4 pCi/L, and some test well above that threshold.

 The city has a diverse housing stock that spans from pre-war bungalows near Marietta Square to modern subdivisions along the outskirts.
 Every foundation type is present: basements, crawl spaces, and slabs.
 Each one can allow radon entry.
-The only way to know your home's radon level is to test for it.
+The only way to know your home's radon level is to have your home tested for radon.

 2. Neighborhood Radon Risk Areas